wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

 Install and configure the Wazuh indexer as a single-node or multi-node cluster according to your environment needs.
 If you want to install a single-node cluster, follow the instructions to install the initial node and proceed directly to initialize the cluster.

-The installation process is divided in three stages.
+The installation process is divided into three stages.

 #.
 Initial node installation and configuration